bluesky/hklpy/docs/source/configuration.rst

 The extra keyword argument, ``clear=True`` (which is the default), means to first remove any previous configuration of the diffractometer and reset it to default values before restoring the configuration.
+The file name is described using the `pathlib <https://docs.python.org/3/library/pathlib.html>`_ library.

 API
 +++